odpi/egeria-docs/site/docs/guides/admin/servers/configuring-the-engine-host-services.md

     - `engineQualifiedName` - set up the qualified name of the governance engine stored in the metadata servers.
     - `connectorUserId` - set up the user id for the engine: if this is null, the engine host's userId is used on requests to the Open Metadata Access Service (OMAS).

-#### Further Information

-The definition of the governance services that are supported by these governance engines are retrieved from the open metadata server when the engine host server starts up.

-Maintaining these definitions is described:

-- For discovery engines and services see [Discovery Engine OMAS](/egeria-docs/services/omas/discovery-engine/overview)
-- For governance action engines and services see [Governance Engine OMAS](/egeria-docs/services/omas/governance-engine/overview)

 ### Remove engine host services